 Previous studies on the Semana Santa tradition as a distinctive and unique religion have been carried out by Indonesian researchers and foreign researchers.
 Previous research that can be used as a reference, a reference in this study, is the research by [13] entitled Semana Santa in the history and liturgy of Larantuka.
 The results show that (1) historically the Semana Santa tradition in Larantuka cannot be separated from the history of Larantuka and the origin of the Semana Santa tradition brought by the Portuguese.
-The Semana Santa tradition in Larantuka is a sociocultural entity of Larantuka unity and religiosity with anthropological content of Lamaholot culture in general and Larantuka in particular, (2) the celebration of Semana Santa is not only an emotional ritual expression but a rational ritual expression.
+The Semana Santa tradition in Larantuka is a sociocultural entity of Larantuka unity and religiosity with anthropological content of Lamaholot culture in general and Larantuka in particular, (2) the celebration of Semana Santa in Larantuka from a rich and liturgical point of view.
+The celebration of Semana Santa is not only an emotional ritual expression but a rational ritual expression.